We take a significant step towards reducing emissions from our vessels

 Wallenius Wilhelmsen is the first global shipping company to adopt a fully AI-based approach to voyage optimization.
 Having implemented livestreaming of vital data onboard 65 vessels, this new approach will help reduce fuel consumption by up to 10 percent.
 “It is a significant step on our way towards zero emissions,” says Geir Fagerheim, SVP Marine Operations at Wallenius Wilhelmsen.

-Wallenius Wilhelmsen has set ambitious targets to reduce emission by 27.5 per cent by 2030.
+Wallenius Wilhelmsen has set ambitious targets to reduce our CO2 emission intensity by 27.5 per cent by 2030.
 “Half of this reduction will have to come from existing vessels.
 We are diligently working to find emission-friendly solutions for our existing fleet.
 This partnership is one of several that will help us reach the reduction target.
 We aim to implement this next-generation voyage optimization solution for increased vessel efficiency across our entire fleet,” says Fagerheim.

 Wallenius Wilhelmsen has been working with Athens-based maritime technology company DeepSea to rigorously test and further develop its vessel performance software over the last 18 months.
 DeepSea is a world-class team of AI researchers, engineers and sector experts, with specialist knowledge in the use of machine learning and AI (artificial intelligence) on a mission to make shipping more efficient.